gimli-rs/gimli/README.md

     * implement two iterators on top of this:
         * iterate all DIEs in dfs
         * given a DIE, iterate its direct children
+    * Clean up the return types for traversal methods...

 * Make a common `Unit` trait for all `CompilationUnit`, `TypeUnit`, and `PartialUnit` so DIEs can just have a fat pointer to their unit rather than be generic.

+* Don't expose ParseResult to the outside world, just re-wrap in a gimli::Result type